michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-06-11-HSA-excess.md

   - tax
 ---

-Overcontributing to a Health Savings Account (HSA) can happen, typically when you change jobs.
-This can happen if your new employer is not informed of the contributions you've already made via your previous employer, provided their payroll software has the capacity to accommodate this information.
-It's worth noting that excess contributions to an HSA are unlikely with a single employer, as the payroll software should automatically halt contributions once the maximum limit is reached.
+Overcontributing to a Health Savings Account (HSA) can happen; the most common situations include:

+- When you change jobs and your new employer doesn’t know how much was already contributed at the prior employer, especially if the new payroll system can’t track prior HSA contributions.

-Another reason to have excess contribution is that you are ineligible to contribute HSA because you are covered by your spouse's insurance, or your spouse has a general purpose Flexible Spending Account (FSA) which can potentially cover you regardless whether it actually covers or not.
+- When you are actually ineligible to contribute to an HSA because you’re covered under your spouse’s health insurance, or your spouse has a general‑purpose Flexible Spending Account (FSA) that can reimburse your medical expenses (even if you never use it for you).

+- When both spouses are HSA‑eligible and one or both has family coverage: the combined limit is still the family limit, but if each spouse contributes through separate employers and the companies don’t coordinate, the couple can accidentally exceed that family limit.

+- When you switch between self‑only and family coverage during the year and don’t adjust your contributions properly for the months at each coverage level.

 Please see [HSA/FSA Contribution Rules for Married Couples][chart] to see your eligibility to contribute the HSA.
 For one reason or the other, if you have overcontributed your HSA, there are options to rectify the situation.